LewisResearchGroup/digestR/README.md

     library(digestR)
 ### Alternative for windows users.
-An installer of digestR can be found in the Releases tab.
-By clicking on the installer you can download the binary file to your local pc.
-By double clicking in the binary file, you should be able to install digest R library in your computer.
-This installer will also generate an icon to access the package.
+A Windows installer for digestR is available in the **Releases** tab.
+Click on the [installer]() to download the binary file to your computer.
+Once downloaded, double-click the file to begin installation.
+This will install the digestR package on your system and create a desktop shortcut for easy access.

 ## GUI Functions Documentation